-Eligible Entities include New Mexico’s pueblos, tribes, and nations; acequias; land grants; soil and water conservation districts (SWCDs); NMSU—Cooperative Extension Service; and other “local governmental entit[ies] with proven land management capacity to support healthy soil”, as Eligible Entities are defined in the Healthy Soil Act.
-To apply for a Healthy Soil Program grant, an Eligible Entity must follow the steps below by the deadlines noted.
+Eligible Entities include New Mexico’s pueblos, tribes, and nations; acequias; land grants; soil and water conservation districts (SWCDs); NMSU—Cooperative Extension Service; and other “local governmental [entities] with proven land management capacity to support healthy soil”, as Eligible Entities are defined in the Healthy Soil Act.

-Learn more by reading the Frequently Asked Questions (FAQ) for Eligible Entities (document coming soon) and by joining us for a webinar:
+Stay tuned for the FY27 Frequently Asked Questions (FAQ) for Eligible Entities (document coming soon).

-For application tips and Healthy Soil Program updates – as well as soil health news and events – subscribe to our weekly newsletter using the form at the bottom of the Healthy Soil Program home page.
+For Healthy Soil Program updates – future funding opportunities, as well as soil health events and news – subscribe to our weekly e-newsletter using the form at the bottom of the Healthy Soil Program home page.

-Identify the project site(s) within the Eligible Entity’s jurisdiction, as well as the soil health-related resource concerns the Eligible Entity’s project will address.
+Identify the project site(s) within the Eligible Entity’s jurisdiction, as well as the soil health-related resource concerns the Eligible Entity’s project will address at the site(s).

 The Eligible Entity may wish to consider a number of factors in deciding where to implement its project, including but not limited to: